supratikchatterjee16/perfectconfig/README.md

 # Perfect Config

-Manage your configuations in a mechanism similar to `SQLAlchemy`.
+Manage your configuations in a mechanism similar to [SQLAlchemy](https://www.sqlalchemy.org/).

 ## Usage